Skip to main content

 3. Read a breaking news story and come up with four ideas for folo stories.
 Brainstorm questions you still have about the breaking story, and outline both news and feature stories you think should appear in the paper tomorrow.

-This page titled 1.2: What's in the Paper? is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.2: What's in the Paper? is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation